 DO: Start planning your big wedding at least a year in advance

-Your wedding is likely one of the most important days of your life, so there would be nothing worse than being stressed out, doing a rush job on your wedding and having to book second rate vendors as nothing else is available.
+Your Bali wedding is likely one of the most important days of your life, so there would be nothing worse than being stressed out, doing a rush job on your wedding and having to book second rate vendors as nothing else is available.

 For this reason, it’s important to start early!
 Most brides start organizing their wedding at least a year in advance, while a lot of people getting married in Bali start 1.5-2 years before their big day.
 This is because the earlier you start, the less likely your preferred vendors will already be booked.
 Plus, starting earlier means you’ll have more time to tailor your wedding to be exactly how you’ve envisioned it.

-Any good wedding vendor books up far in advance, but on an island of destination weddings, the best wedding vendors book up even more quickly.
+Any good Bali wedding vendor books up far in advance, but on an island of destination weddings, the best wedding vendors book up even more quickly.
 The elements that are in very high demand and should be secured first are venues, catering, and photography.
 Other details like wedding cakes, celebrants and string musicians can be booked closer to the date as there are many options for these.

-DON’T: start booking your own components without consulting your wedding planner
+DON’T: start booking your own components without consulting your wedding planner in Bali

-If there’s one way to upset your wedding planner, it’s when you start doing your own thing and not communicating it with her.
+If there’s one way to upset your wedding planner in Bali, it’s when you start doing your own thing and not communicating it with her.
 Nothing spells chaos more than when a wedding planner is booking elements and isn’t aware of different elements the client has booked directly.
 While any good wedding planner should absolutely allow you to use any vendor of choice, they need to know about it.

-Wedding planners don’t only book the vendors, they also communicate with each about how and where they will be on the day, as well as make sure that the vendor has absolutely everything that’s necessary for the day to run smoothly.
+Bali wedding planners don’t only book the vendors, they also communicate with each about how and where they will be on the day, as well as make sure that the vendor has absolutely everything that’s necessary for the day to run smoothly.
 They’ll also need to communicate with the vendor exactly where and how to load, set up and be.
 If you’ve found a vendor that you like (eg a certain photographer) that your planner hasn’t suggested, send over the info to her and ask her to arrange it for you.
 It will make both yours and her life a LOT easier.

 DO: Work out the basics first (date, guest count, theme)